H-15. The History of the Book in America: A Survey from Colonial to Modern

 Scott E. Casper

-Scott Casper is Dean of the College of Arts, Humanities, and Social Sciences and Professor of History at the University of Maryland, Baltimore County (UMBC).
-He is the author of Constructing American Lives: Biography and Culture in Nineteenth-Century America (1999) and Sarah Johnson’s Mount Vernon: The Forgotten History of an American Shrine (2008); and the co-editor of Perspectives on American Book History: Artifacts and Commentary (2002, with Joanne D. Chaison and Jeffrey D. Groves), A History of the Book in America, Volume III: The Industrial Book, 1840–1880 (2007, with Jeffrey D. Groves, Stephen Nissenbaum, and Michael Winship), and The Oxford Encyclopedia of American Cultural and Intellectual History (2013, with Joan Shelley Rubin).
+Scott E. Casper is President of the American Antiquarian Society (AAS), a national research library of American history and culture before 1900.
+He is the author of Constructing American Lives: Biography and Culture in Nineteenth-Century America (University of North Carolina Press, 1999) and Sarah Johnson’s Mount Vernon: The Forgotten History of an American Shrine (Hill and Wang, 2008); and the co-editor of Perspectives on American Book History: Artifacts and Commentary (University of Massachusetts Press, 2002, with Joanne D. Chaison and Jeffrey D. Groves), A History of the Book in America, Volume III: The Industrial Book, 1840–1880 (University of North Carolina Press, 2007, with Jeffrey D. Groves, Stephen Nissenbaum, and Michael Winship), and The Oxford Encyclopedia of American Cultural and Intellectual History (Oxford University Press, 2013, with Joan Shelley Rubin).
+Before joining AAS, he was Dean of the College of Arts, Humanities, and Social Sciences, and Professor of History at the University of Maryland, Baltimore County, and Foundation Professor of History at the University of Nevada, Reno.

 Full Bio »Jeffrey D. Groves

-Jeff Groves is the R. Michael Shanahan Dean of the Faculty and Professor of Literature at Harvey Mudd College in Claremont, California.
-He is a contributor to and co-editor of Perspectives on American Book History: Artifacts and Commentary (2002, with Scott E. Casper and Joanne D. Chaison) and A History of the Book in America, Volume III: The Industrial Book, 1840–1880 (2007, with Scott E. Casper, Stephen Nissenbaum, and Michael Winship).
+Jeffrey D. Groves is Professor of Literature at Harvey Mudd College in Claremont, California, where he also served as Dean of the Faculty and Vice President for Academic Affairs.
+He is a contributor to and co-editor of Perspectives on American Book History: Artifacts and Commentary (University of Massachusetts Press, 2002, with Scott E. Casper and Joanne D. Chaison) and A History of the Book in America, Volume III: The Industrial Book, 1840–1880 (University of North Carolina Press, 2007, with Scott E. Casper, Stephen Nissenbaum, and Michael Winship).
+He is the founder of The First-Floor Press, a letterpress teaching studio at the Claremont Colleges Library.

 Full Bio »